7.62x51mm NATO (.308 Win)

 maximum effective range for the .308, the USMC preaches a 1000 yard (915 meter) max effective range.
 While

-I have made hits at 1000 meters and beyond with the .308, I would have to agree with the Army
+we have made hits at 1000+ meters with the .308, we tend to agree with the Army

-rock and is inconsistent.
-As an all around sniping round that works great for both Law
+can reliably stretch that range.
+As an all around work horse for sniping that works great for both Law

 Recommendation: The .308 is acceptable for both military and Law Enforcement use,

-and is very capable of 800 meter hits on a human size target.
-If there is a need to reach
+and is very capable of 800+ meter hits on a human size target.
+If you are a Law

 Enforcement sharpshooter, keep in mind the penetrating power of the .308, especially with